hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 </div>
 ```

-This create a new dashboard titled "Hiptest dashboard" with two tiles.
+This creates a new dashboard titled “Hiptest dashboard” with two tiles.
+Those
-Those tiles will show us the status of two test runs for the CASH WITHDRAWAL
+tiles will be used to show the status of two test runs for the CASH WITHDRAWAL
 sample project.

-If you navigate to http://localhost:3030/hiptest that should look like that:
+Navigate to http://localhost:3030/hiptest to see our dashboard:

 ![Hiptest blank dashboard](tutorial_files/screenshots/hiptest-blank-dashboard.png)

-Now create another file in the `jobs` directory named `hiptest.rb`
+Now create another file in the `jobs` directory named `hiptest.rb` with the
-with the following content:
+following content:

 ```ruby
 require 'net/http'